 First let me say that The Fades is a good television show.
 You won’t hear me raving about it like you will some others, but it’s a solid show and very striking visually.
 (You’ll be able to tell right from the opening theme – which is super creepy, by the way – that this is first rate.)
 And the first season only has six episodes, so it moves pretty fast and it won’t take you long to watch them all.

 The genre would probably be best described as horror.
 It’s definitely drama over comedy – the moments of levity are few and far between.
 I don’t know if British is a genre, but I think it might qualify.
-I watch a number of British shows, but they always do feel a bit…off.
+I watch a number of British shows, but they always do feel a bit…their own.
 The Fades airs on BBC 3.
 I don’t know much about British television, but BBC 3 must be kind of like our premium cable channels, because The Fades is pretty hardcore – masturbating, naked bums (I speak British!), the f word galore, etc., etc., and well the violence and “scariness” are pretty hardcore too but we rarely associate that with ratings anymore, do we?

 Our main character is Paul Roberts.
 Paul is your typical 17 year-old loser who is – you guessed it – maybe not so typical.
 He begins having dreams of ashy apocalypse and seeing freaky shit.Turns out Paul is something called an angelic, a special kind of person with special powers, including healing and the ability to see the dead who still walk among us.